Joe0/Feather/README.md

 // The builder allows you to provide customizable strategies for the broker to use.
 PSBroker broker = new PSBrokerBuilder().build();
 ```
-Example of how to create a subscriber:
+How to create a subscriber:
 ```Java
 public class UnreadMessageReader extends Subscriber<UnreadMessage> {
 	@Override